 Las Vegas is one of the cheapest places to go for spring break.
 There are parties, gambling, pools, and many other activities that will make an unforgettable spring break.

 Pool season in Las Vegas starts in March, and pool clubs have the party going both day and night.
 You can visit pool parties in different clubs all over the city, or you can just book a hotel that also has a casino and a pool club.
+You can find many more spring break ideas for college students in Las Vegas here.

 Sin City is the best place if you just want to party, have fun, and enjoy the best nightclubs and pool parties that the USA has to offer.